-The dominant approach to the reconstruction of scientific topics is the application of global community detection algorithms.
-Some of the properties of these algorithms, however, collide with the sociological discussion on topics.
-We present here for consideration a new local bibliometric algorithm that is in line with sociological definitions of topics and which reconstructs dense regions in bibliometric networks locally.
+The dominant approach to the reconstruction of scientific topics in networks of publications is based on the application of global community detection algorithms.
+However, some properties of these algorithms are at odds with the sociological understanding of topics.
+We present for consideration a new local bibliometric algorithm which is in line with sociological definitions of topics and reconstructs dense regions in bibliometric networks locally.